Classroom Setup Ideas That Will Simplify Your Classroom Management

 • Student-centered

-• Encourages student interaction
+• Encourages student interaction and group work

 • Students can easily ask peers clarifying questions (fewer questions for you)